jg10545/patchwork/README.md

 ```

 ### Visualizing learned features

+**The tensorboard projector doesn't appear to be functioning in TF2.0.**
 (not yet fully tested) a quick macro for throwing a couple hundred image embeddings into the tensorboard projector:

 ```{python}